-New Cross Surgery is open Monday to Friday 8am to 6.30pm, with the exception of Thursday when it is open until 8pm.
-Saturday clinics from 8.30am to 1pm are rotated between New Cross Surgery, Middleton Park Surgery and Swillington Health Centre.
+The practice is open Monday to Friday 8am to 6.30pm.
+Saturday clinics from 8.30am to 1pm are rotated between Swillington Health Practice and two other locations nearby, New Cross Surgery and Middleton Park Surgery, who are also part of Grange Medicare group.